MicrosoftDocs/ATADocs/ATPDocs/compromised-credentials-alerts.md

 1. Check if the source computer is running an attack tool, such as PowerSploit or Rubeus.
     1. If yes, it is a true positive.
 Follow the instructions in **Understand the scope of the breach**.
-    1. If the source computer is found running that type of application, and it should continue doing so, Close the security alert as a T-BP activity, and exclude that computer.
+    1. If the source computer is found running that type of application, and it should continue doing so, Close the security alert as a B-TP activity, and exclude that computer.

 **Understand the scope of the breach**